← Back to blog

 1. Triberger Wasserfälle, Baden-Württemberg

 The Triberg Falls in the Black Forest are among Germany's tallest, where the Gutach river drops 163 metres in a series of seven cascades over granite steps.
-A network of paths climbs alongside the falls through forest, with viewpoints at each stage.
-The town of Triberg charges admission to the park.
-Strongest after snowmelt and rain; the falls run year round and freeze spectacularly in hard winters.
+Each tier has its own character — the lower section is wide and theatrical, while the upper cascades narrow between dark rock walls draped in moss.
+A network of well-surfaced paths climbs alongside the falls through spruce and fir forest, with numbered viewpoints at each stage.
+The town of Triberg charges an admission fee to the park, typically a few euros per adult; a combined ticket with the local cuckoo-clock museum is also available.

 2. Röthbachfall, Bavaria

-3. Wimbachfälle and the Wimbachklamm, Bavaria
+3. Wimbachklamm, Bavaria

 4. Todtnauer Wasserfall, Baden-Württemberg